KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 An unmanaged error occurs in the `convention server` when processing a request.

 ### Solution

+Identify the error and deploy a fixed version of `convention server`:

 1. Inspect the `convention server` logs to identify the cause of the error.
 Retrieve the `convention server` logs by running: